StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

    * Puts messages on the Kafka bus.
    * Read the [troubleshooting steps for StackState receiver](#stackstate-receiver).
 3. Kafka:
-   * Stores all telemetry data that arrives in the StackState receiver in the topic `sts_multimetrics`.
+   * Stores all telemetry data that arrives in the StackState receiver in the topic `sts_multi_metrics`.
    * Read the [troubleshooting steps for Kafka](#kafka).
 4. Elasticsearch:
-   * Stores telemetry data from the Kafka topic `sts_multimetrics`.
+   * Stores telemetry data from the Kafka topic `sts_multi_metrics`.
    * Telemetry data from pull-based integrations is also stored here.
    * Read the [troubleshooting steps for Elasticsearch](#elasticsearch).
 5. Element telemetry stream configuration: